Yandex Cloud

 • Installation type: Managed Service for PostgreSQL cluster.

-• Managed Service for PostgreSQL cluster: Created Managed Service for PostgreSQL cluster.
+• Managed Service for PostgreSQL cluster: Managed Service for PostgreSQL cluster you created earlier.

-• Database: Name of the DB created in the cluster Managed Service for PostgreSQL.
+• Database: Name of the database you created in the Managed Service for PostgreSQL cluster.

-• User: Name of the user created in the Managed Service for PostgreSQL cluster.
+• User: Name of the user you created in the Managed Service for PostgreSQL cluster.

 • Password: User password.